Umami Pot

 You can store it in the refrigerator for up to 3 days.

-• Be careful not to finely smash the cucumbers.
-If they are smashed too much, the dish will end up being watery.
+Be careful not to smash the cucumbers too much.
+If they are smashed too finely, the dish will end up being watery.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.